Ivo Andrić: Legacy

 Shortly before his death, Andrić stated that he wished for all his possessions to be preserved as part of an endowment to be used for "general cultural and humanitarian purposes".
 In March 1976, an administrative committee decided that the purpose of the endowment would be to promote the study of Andrić's work, as well as art and literature in general.
-The Ivo Andrić Endowment has since organized a number of international conferences, made grants to foreign scholars studying the writer's works and offered financial aid to cover the publication costs of books relating to Andrić.
-An annual yearbook, titled Sveske Zadužbine Ive Andrića (The Journals of the Ivo Andrić Endowment), is published by the organization.
-Andrić's will and testament stipulated that an award be given annually to the author of each subsequent year's best collection of short stories.
+The Ivo Andrić Foundation has since organized a number of international conferences, made grants to foreign scholars studying the writer's works and offered financial aid to cover the publication costs of books relating to Andrić.
+An annual yearbook, titled Sveske Zadužbine Ive Andrića (The Journals of the Ivo Andrić Foundation), is published by the organization.
+Andrić's will and testament stipulated that an award be given annually to the author of each subsequent year's best collection of short stories, which led to the Andrić Prize's founding in 1975.
 The street that runs beside Belgrade's New Palace, now the seat of the President of Serbia, was posthumously named Andrićev venac (Andrić's Crescent) in his honour.
 It includes a life-sized statue of the writer.
 The flat in which Andrić spent his final years has been turned into a museum.
 Opened over a year after Andrić's death, it houses books, manuscripts, documents, photographs and personal belongings.

 Andrić remains the only writer from the former Yugoslavia to have been awarded the Nobel Prize.
 Given his use of the Ekavian dialect, and the fact that most of his novels and short stories were written in Belgrade, his works have become associated almost exclusively with Serbian literature.
 The Slavonic studies professor Bojan Aleksov characterizes Andrić as one of Serbian literature's two central pillars, the other being Petar II Petrović-Njegoš.
 "The plasticity of his narrative," Moravcevich writes, "the depth of his psychological insight, and the universality of his symbolism remain unsurpassed in all of Serbian literature."
 Due to his self-identification as a Serb, many in the Bosniak and Croat literary establishments have come to "reject or limit Andrić's association with their literatures".
-Following Yugoslavia's disintegration in the early 1990s, Andrić's works were blacklisted in Croatia under President Franjo Tuđman.
+In Croatia, Andrić was not generally seen as part of Croatian literature even in former Yugoslavia, though that started to change in the Croatian literary circles around 1990.
+Following Yugoslavia's disintegration in the early 1990s, Andrić's works were among those that the Croatian Democratic Union activists had purged from some of the city libraries and schools in Croatia.
+Dubravka Ugrešić criticized the then-President Franjo Tuđman for promoting the likes of Ivan Aralica over Ivo Andrić, Slobodan Šnajder, Slavenka Drakulić and herself.
 The Croatian historian and politician Ivo Banac characterized Andrić as a writer who "missed the Chetnik train by a very small margin".
-Though Andrić remains a controversial figure in Croatia, the Croatian literary establishment largely rehabilitated his works following Tuđman's death in 1999.
+Though Andrić remains a controversial figure in Croatia, the Croatian literary establishment largely rehabilitated his works.